fsfe/reuse-docs/faq.md

 Which option you choose is ultimately up to you.

-## Do I need to include both GPL-3.0-or-later and GPL-3.0-only in my repository? {#gpl-plus}

-Members of the GPL family are listed separately in the SPDX License List as -only and -or-later, even though the license texts are identical.
-If you have code under only one of these licenses, we recommend that you only include that one license.

-If you have code under both an -only license and an -or-later license, we recommend that you include both licenses separately.

-## What are license exceptions and what do I do with them? {#license-exceptions}

-License exceptions are additions or alterations to a license that often work to permit a certain use of the code that wouldn't be allowed under the original license.
-It is often used by compilers, where a portion of compiler code may end up in the resulting binary.
-The exception may waive rights over portions of code that end up in binaries.

-Exceptions are treated almost identically to licenses.
-In order to combine a license with an exception, you mark a file with the following tag:
-`SPDX-License-Identifier: GPL-3.0-or-later WITH GCC-exception-3.1`.

 ## Which files are copyrightable? {#what-is-copyrightable}

 All files that are original works of authorship are copyrightable.
 In essence,